Tableau Embedded Error Handling— the Nice and Ugly ways

 Not elegant, but it’s a side effect of dealing with iframes.
 Again, if you can avoid this altogether by running your Tableau Server on the same domain as the portal, maybe you can make some proper checks inside the iframe itself.

-I’d imagine there are other ways out there to deal with theses issues, so send me a comment on your suggestions and if you liked this post, give me 50 👏 and subscribe to receive my next posts.
+I’d imagine there are other ways out there to deal with theses issues, so send me your suggestions and maybe subscribe to receive my next posts.